alav003/servicenow-ticket-automation/README.md

-# servicenow-ticket-automation
+#ServiceNow Ticket Automation Lab

-ServiceNow Creator Studio project demonstrating IT request workflow automation, task generation, and ticket lifecycle management
+This project demonstrates a custom IT request application built using ServiceNow Creator Studio.
+The application allows user to submit IT support requests, which are automatically proccessed through workflow automation to generate and manage tasks.